HL7/cql/input/pages/03-developersguide.md

 if Count(X) > 0 then X[1] else 0
 ```

-This expression checks the count of X and returns the first element if it is greater than [.lit]#0#; otherwise, the expression returns [.lit]#0#.
-Note that if the condition evaluates to [.kw]#null#, it is interpreted as [.kw]#false#.
+This expression checks the count of X and returns the first element if it is greater than <span class="lit">0</span>; otherwise, the expression returns <span class="lit">0</span>.
+Note that if the condition evaluates to <span class="kw">null</span>, it is interpreted as <span class="kw">false</span>.

-The [.kw]#case# expression allows multiple conditions to be tested, and comes in two flavors: standard case, and selected case.
+The <span class="kw">case</span> expression allows multiple conditions to be tested, and comes in two flavors: standard case, and selected case.

-A standard case allows any number of conditions, each with a corresponding expression that will be the result of the [.kw]#case# if the associated condition evaluates to [.kw]#true#.
-Note that as with the if expression, if the condition evaluates to [.kw]#null#, it is interpreted as [.kw]#false#.
-If none of the conditions evaluate to [.kw]#true#, the [.kw]#else# expression is the result:
+A standard case allows any number of conditions, each with a corresponding expression that will be the result of the <span class="kw">case</span> if the associated condition evaluates to <span class="kw">true</span>.
+Note that as with the if expression, if the condition evaluates to <span class="kw">null</span>, it is interpreted as <span class="kw">false</span>.
+If none of the conditions evaluate to <span class="kw">true</span>, the <span class="kw">else</span> expression is the result:

 ``` cql
 case